oconnor663/jacko.io/posts/async_two.md

 Seriously?
 Why put all these details on the page if we're just supposed to ignore them?
 The reason is that they're an unavoidable part of the [`Future`] trait, and `Foo`'s whole purpose in life is to implement that trait.
-So with all that in mind, here's where the magic happens:
+With all that in mind, here's where the magic happens:

 [`Future`]: https://doc.rust-lang.org/std/future/trait.Future.html